open-contracting/software-development-handbook/docs/python/linting.rst

 .. note::

    This section is provided for reference.
 In general, these are not worth the effort.
+Complexity is best measured by the effort required to read and modify code.
+This cannot be measured using techniques like cyclomatic complexity.
+Reducing cyclomatic complexity typically means extracting single-caller methods and/or using object-oriented programming, which frequently *increase* cognitive complexity.
+See the note under :ref:`create-products-sustainably`.

 flake8's ``--max-complexity`` option (provided by `mccabe <https://pypi.org/project/mccabe/>`__) is deactivated by default.
 A threshold of 10 or 15 is `recommended <https://en.wikipedia.org/wiki/Cyclomatic_complexity#Limiting_complexity_during_development>`__: